yuxincs/aiopathtrain/README.md

-# Async PATH Train Client
+# Async PATH train client

 Asynchronous Python client for the Port Authority Trans-Hudson (PATH) real-time feed.
 This client library reproduces the workflow of the official RidePATH app and subscribes to the live arrival